easlie114514/awesome-deepseek-integration/docs/AICraft/README.md

 </h1>

 <p>
-  <em>An open-source desktop AI Agent launcher that manages LLM capabilities through a visual interface — like a Minecraft mod manager for AI.</em>
+  <em>An open-source desktop AI Agent launcher that manages LLM capabilities through a visual interface — as simple as adding mods in Minecraft.</em>
 </p>

 ---